zenkdev/SonoffBoilerplate/README.md

 Sonoff is just a small ESP8266 based module, that can toggle mains power on it's output.
 It has everything included in a nice plastic package.
 See more here [Sonoff manufacturer website](https://www.itead.cc/sonoff-wifi-wireless-switch.html)

-## What can your code do for me?
-The goal of this is to give you a kickstart.
-Using it as a starter package you should be fairly advanced on the way of making your Sonoff behave the way you want.
-Adding, removing features should now be trivial.

-Features include (~~strikethrough~~ = not implemented yet)
+## Features include
 - wifi credentials configuration/onboarding using [WiFiManager](https://github.com/tzapu/WiFiManager)
-- web configuration portal to setup tokes, servers, ports, etc
+- web configuration portal to setup module type, sensors, Blynk, MQTT, etc
 - Blynk integration
 - MQTT integration
-- ~~HTTP sever API~~
+- HTTP sever API
 - OTA over the air firmware update
-- turn off and on relay from onboard button ~~and external button~~
+- turn off and on relay from onboard button

 If you want a more complete/complex firmware you should check out the [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota) project.